OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/appendix-geomapproject/geomapproject.md

 The following symbol classification types are recognized:

-* `Categorized` - each unique value for a specific layer attribute is visualized with specific properties
+* `Categorized` - each unique value for a specific layer attribute is visualized with specific properties, useful for text and integer attributes
-* `Graduated` - a specific layer attribute's value is visualized using a graduated color ramp or assigned colors
+* `Graduated` - a specific layer attribute's value is visualized using a graduated color ramp or colors assigned to ranges of values, suitable for numbers, in particular floating point numbers
-* `SingleSymbol` - layer features are drawn using the same symbol
+* `SingleSymbol` - layer features are drawn using the same symbol, useful when all features in a layer should be viewed similarly, such as rivers

 Consequently, the properties for the symbol vary depending on the symbol classification type, as described in the following tables.
 The layer geometry type also indicates which properties are used.